Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

         - `BlockContainerJS`: The level and position
         - `long`: The calendar tick
     - `.setOnWorldLoad(Consumer<ServerLevel>)`: Sets the model's actions when the world loads.
 Only available for advanced models
     - `.setOnChunkLoad(callback)`: Sets the model's actions when a chunk loads.
 The callback provides a `WorldGenLevel`, `ChunkAccess`, and `ChunkData`.
-TFC uses this to update blocks on load with climate specific modifications
+TFC uses this to update blocks on load with climate specific modifications.
+Only available for advanced models

 The `newVec2` method creates a `Vec2` for use in the wind vector callback and has the following arguments: